david-medina-h/Data_Mining_Project_HR_Employees/README.md

 # Data_Mining_Project_HR_Employees
 Comparing the accuracy of various supervised learning techniques with HR employee data.
-Used linear regression, logit, random forest.
+Used linear regression, logit, and random forest.